christinemb/ionic-assignment/README.md

 The calorie app uses a sidemenu template and the foods are contained in the dishes.html file.

 Click on the food and the calories for that food is kept in the total daily intake, each time a food is clicked, they are added to the total and the amount of calories consumed that day is displayed in the total daily intake section.
+Press reset to go back to zero.

 Click on the press to reset button is set back to zero.

+All the images were obtained from public sources.

 The project is available on github : https://github.com/christinemb/ionic-assignment.